- Birchwood ABC Elementary

 Our dress code policies are based on the Anchorage School District Elementary School dress code as outlined in the ASD Elementary Student Handbook and ASD School Board Policy.
 The purpose of our dress code is to create a culture of learning and safety.
 A dress code promotes a more serious school atmosphere, which emphasizes academics and positive behavior.

 Birchwood ABC expects students and staff to have high standards of conduct, professional dress, and appearance.
 A student's dress and general appearance should not be of such extremes that it draws undue attention to the student; nor should his/her dress and appearance distract or interfere with the learning and teaching in the classroom.
 We want to protect the integrity of our learning environment, as well as the safety of our students.
 We are also promoting life-long habits of neatness and cleanliness.

+The teacher will call a parent if concerns arise regarding the dress and appearance of a student.
+The principal will address continued infractions.
 Parental support is critical for the successful implementation of our policies and for encouraging our students to adopt a policy of dressing for success.
-We hope you will support our efforts to create an optimal learning environment in which all of our students may thrive and learn.
+We hope you will support our efforts to create an optimal learning environment in which all our students may thrive and learn.